 When you send email messages, they travel from many networks before the actual recipient.

-These networks can be sometimes unprotected and open or might be in some wrong hands and the data you receive or send or it can be read by NSA and other government surveillance and security agencies to ensure complete and comprehensive email encryption you have two options whether to do it on your own or use a third-party software.
+These networks can be sometimes unprotected and open or might be in some wrong hands and the data you receive or send or it can be read by NSA and other government surveillance and security agencies to ensure complete and comprehensive email encryption you have two options whether to do it on your own or use third-party software.
 Let’s first learn about how you can encrypt your email messages on your own.
-For that you need to learn the three layer of encryption that you have to implement a comprehensive email encryption procedure and that are;
+For that you need to learn the three-layer of encryption that you have to implement a comprehensive email encryption procedure and that are;

 - Encrypting Email Connections

 Let’s start learning how to do do it all and secure all your email conversations.